-While education policies have the intention of impacting practice, too often the language of policy doesn't speak in the language of teaching and learning, leaving teachers to ask: What does this have to do with me?
+While education policies have the intention of impacting practice, too often the policy language does not speak in the language of teaching and learning, leaving teachers to ask: What does this have to do with me?
 What does this mean for my classroom and my students?
-In the Fall of 2018, understanding the import of the aspirational and powerful new English Learner Roadmap, the California Teachers Association and Californians Together brought teachers together from throughout the state to make meaning of the new policy through the lens of the classroom.
-In grade-level alike groups, they read the policy closely and articulated the Principles through a teacher's perspective.
-The groups were charged with describing what classrooms (teaching, learning, materials and environments) looked like and sounded like that enacted each Principle-crafting indicators that would be useful for teachers in reflecting on their practices and shaping plans to strengthen their work.
-They also described the need for tools and supports to enable teachers individually and collectively to engage in 1) making meaning of the Roadmap, 2) enacting classrooms aligned to the Roadmap, and 3) being a voice for the conditions in schools needed to give life to the policy.
+In the Fall of 2018, understanding the import of the aspirational and powerful new English Learner Roadmap, the California Teachers Association and Californians Together brought teachers in from throughout the state to make meaning of the new policy through the lens of the classroom.
+In grade-level-alike groups, they read the policy closely and articulated the principles through a teacher's perspective.
+The groups were charged with describing what classrooms (teaching, learning, material, and environments) looked like and sounded like that enacted each principle.
+The goal was to create a set of indicators that would be useful for teachers in reflecting on their current practices and shaping plans to strengthen their work.
+The groups were also challenged to describe the tools and supports that would enable teachers individually and collectively to engage in 1) making meaning of the Roadmap, 2) enacting classrooms aligned to the Roadmap, and 3) being a voice for the conditions in schools needed to give life to the policy.
 This was the foundation and genesis of the Teacher Toolkits.